 The Fund excludes companies identified as not having sustainable business practices.
 This is achieved through a set of exclusions, which identify controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business.
-We engage with companies to gather a forward-looking insight into management of ESG risks, opportunities and actively influence the management of these factors in line with best practice standards.
+Engage with companies to gather a forward-looking insight into management of ESG risks, opportunities and actively influence the management of these factors in line with best practice standards.

-Additionally, abrdn apply a set of company exclusions, which are related to the UN Global Compact, State Owned Enterprises (SOE), Weapons, Tobacco, Thermal Coal, Oil & Gas and Electricity Generation.
+Additionally, abrdn apply a set of company exclusions, which are related to the UN Global Compact, Weapons, Tobacco, Thermal Coal, Oil & Gas and Electricity Generation.